 VACUUM FULL statement is an expensive operation that requires an

-ACCESS EXCLUSIVE lock and may take an exceptionally long and unpredictable amount of time to finish for large tables.
-You should run
+ACCESS EXCLUSIVE lock and may take an exceptionally long and unpredictable amount of time to finish.
+Rather than run

 VACUUM command only recovers space from tables.
 To recover the space from indexes, recreate them using the

 To rebuild all indexes on a table run

 REINDEX table_name;.
 To rebuild a particular index, run